Ari Juels

 Ari Juels is an American Cryptographer.
-He earned his PhD in Computer Science in 1996 at University of California, Berkeley under the supervision of Alistair Sinclair.
-As of 2025, he is currently the Weill Family Foundation and Joan and Sanford I. Weill Professor at Cornell Tech, the chief scientist at Chainlink Labs, and the co-director at the Initiative for CryptoCurrencies and Contracts.
+As of 2025, he is currently the Weill Family Foundation and Joan and Sanford I. Weill Professor at Cornell Tech and the co-director at the Initiative for CryptoCurrencies and Contracts.

+He is also the chief scientist at Chainlink Labs.
+He co-authored the first Chainlink white paper in 2017 with Sergey Nazarov and Steve Ellis.
+The smallest denomination of the LINK token, the Juel, is named in his honor.

-In a 1999 paper with Markus Jakobsson, the researchers coined the term Proof of work.
-Juels proposed the Fuzzy Vault cryptographic construction in a paper with Madhu Sudan in 2006.
-Juels was an employee of RSA Security from 1996 until 2013, with the title chief scientist starting in 2007 On January 20 2022, Juels testified before the United States House Energy Subcommittee on Oversight and Investigations regarding the Environmental impact of the cryptocurrency industry.
-He has published two cryptography thriller novels.
+Juels was an employee of RSA Security from 1996 until 2013, with the title Chief Scientist starting in 2007.

+On January 20, 2022, he testified before the United States House Energy Subcommittee on Oversight and Investigations regarding the Environmental impact of the cryptocurrency industry.

+His best known co-authored results in cryptography and information security include: